Creating Calm Spaces: How Your Home Environment Affects Family Wellbeing

 Our homes affect all five senses, not just what we see.
 Research shows that multi-sensory environments influence our stress levels, productivity, and emotional well-being.
 Consider how your home engages each sense:

-Sound: Studies show that background noise at levels as low as 50 decibels (typical household sounds) can increase stress hormones and impair cognitive function.
+Studies show that background noise at levels as low as 50 decibels (typical household sounds) can increase stress hormones and impair cognitive function.
 The advice is to create acoustically balanced spaces using soft furnishings, rugs, and textiles to absorb sound.

-Smell: Our olfactory system has direct connections to our limbic system (emotional center).
+Our olfactory system has direct connections to our limbic system (emotional center).
 Natural scents like lavender, citrus, and vanilla have been scientifically shown to reduce stress and enhance mood.
 Avoid synthetic fragrances, which can trigger headaches and respiratory issues in sensitive individuals.

-Touch: Tactile comfort influences our sense of security and relaxation.
+Tactile comfort influences our sense of security and relaxation.
 Incorporate varied textures through natural materials, comfortable seating, and soft textiles in areas designed for rest and connection.

 Decluttering for Mental Clarity